 In Brief About Wine Making Kits

 Those are the fundamental parts of wine making kits.
-All this gear you need if you wish to successfully made your first batch of homemade wine.
+All this gear you need if you wish to make your first batch of homemade wine successfully.

 - A carboy is a glass jug where the end product goes in.
 In the end, you fill your bottles with this product so named your wine.
 The carboy is also called a demijohn.

-- The spigot is employed for filling the bottles, for making sure you fill your bottles with the ideal amount of wine.
+- The spigot is employed for filling the bottles to make sure you fill your bottles with the ideal amount of wine.

 - A stopper